kevin2-cyber/Fooderlich/README.md

 ## Getting Started

 Using the flutter apprentice book as a guide.
-Using Model View Controller as an architectural pattern.
+Using Navigator 2.0 as navigation and a mock json file
 ## Screenshots